jiewpassakorn/secure-chat-slient/README.md

 # MERN SECURE CHAT

 This project is a secure chat app.
 It will secure your message while sending each other.
 This app can chat both one-on-one and group chat.
+Real-time messaging by using socket.io

-## dependencies
+## Technology Stack

-At Root folder

-- bcrtpytjs
-- colors
-- dotenv
-- express
-- experss=async-handler
-- jsonwebtoken
-- mongoose
-- nodemon
-- socket.io

-At frontend folder

-- chakra-ui
-- axios
-- react-router-dom
-- socket.io-client
+### Client Application

+1. ViteJS for UI
+2. Axios Library for handling AJAX calls
+3. WebSocket library for real-time message exchange
+4. CryptoJS for end-to-end encryption
+5. Chakra UI

+### Server Application

+1. NodeJS
+2. ExpressJS
+3. Mongoose for MongoDB integration

+---

 ## Set up project on your environment

 Install necessary dependencies of the project by

 ```
-// at root folder
 npm i
 cd frontend
 npm i